vureau/vureau.github.io/_posts/2016-12-31-Failstacking.md

 - Reach any additional failstacks with beneficial failstacking items
   - Horse armor, wagon equipments, muskets, etc.

 All calculations are based on the cost of memory fragments, armor stones, and weapon stones.
-The optimal failstacks were determined by the following equation and selecting the lowest average cost over average tries.
+The optimal failstacks were determined by the following equation and selecting the lowest average cost over average tries.[^data]

 > $$
 (Blackstone\, Cost)\times \frac{1}{P(success)}+(Memory\, Fragent\, Cost)\times P(failure)+(Failstacks\, Cost)